 Quality of life indicators - productive or main activity

-This article is part of the Eurostat online publication Quality of life indicators, providing recent statistics on the quality of life in the European Union (EU).
-The publication presents a detailed analysis of many different dimensions of quality of life, complementing the indicator traditionally used as the measure of economic and social development, gross domestic product (GDP).
+This article is part of a Eurostat online publication that focuses on Quality of life indicators, providing recent statistics for the European Union (EU).
+The publication presents a detailed view of various dimensions that can form the basis for a more profound analysis of the quality of life, complementing gross domestic product (GDP) which has traditionally been used to provide a general overview of economic and social developments.

 Productive or main activity in the context of quality of life

+Assessing the effect of paid work on quality of life is a complex task which requires several factors to be taken into account, covering various complementary aspects of a person’s main activity.
 Broadly speaking, the aspects that need to be measured are the quantity and the quality of employment.
-Indicators used for assessing the quantity or lack of employment are unemployment (including long-term unemployment.
-As noted in the Joseph E. Stiglitz, Amartya Sen and Jean-Paul Fitoussi’s Report, ‘people who become unemployed report lower life-evaluations, even after controlling for their lower income, and with little adaptation over time; unemployed people also report a higher prevalence of various negative effects (sadness, stress and pain) and lower levels of positive ones (joy).
+An indicator used for assessing the quantity or lack of employment is unemployment, including long-term unemployment.
+As noted in the Joseph E. Stiglitz, Amartya Sen and Jean-Paul Fitoussi’s report, ‘people who become unemployed report lower life-evaluations, even after controlling for their lower income, and with little adaptation over time; unemployed people also report a higher prevalence of various negative effects (sadness, stress and pain) and lower levels of positive ones (joy).
 These subjective measures suggest that the costs of unemployment exceed the income-loss suffered by those who lose their jobs, reflecting the existence of non-pecuniary effects among the unemployed and of fears and anxieties generated by unemployment in the rest of society’.